Medical expert of the article

 - Bacterial forms of stomatitis caused by staphylococcus, streptococcus.

-Stomatitis on the lip most often manifests itself as an angular inflammation, that is, seizures.
+Stomatitis on the lip most often manifests itself as angular inflammation, that is, angular cheilitis.

-The corners of the lips first become inflamed, then they are covered with pustules containing pus.
-Pustules burst, forming cracks, which as a result of the movement of the lips when absorbing food, talking, do not heal for a long time.
-The skin of the corners of the lips is hyperemic, ulcers can periodically form, periodically recurring and emitting pus.
-The epithelium of the lips is desquamated (husks), the lips itch, itch.
-Stomatitis on the lip is a contagious inflammation, so the patient first of all needs to follow the rules of personal hygiene and use only personal cutlery, a toothbrush, a towel and so on.
+The corners of the lips first become inflamed, then covered with pustules containing pus.
+The pustules burst, forming cracks, which do not heal for a long time as a result of the lips moving when eating and talking.
+The skin of the corners of the lips becomes hyperemic, ulcers may form, periodically recurring and releasing pus.
+The epithelium of the lips desquamates (flakes), the lips itch and scratch.
+Stomatitis on the lip is a contagious inflammation, so the patient must first of all observe the rules of personal hygiene and use only personal cutlery, a toothbrush, a towel, etc.

-Stomatitis can spread to the tonsils only in the case of severe disease, such inflammation refers to a serious category - fusotrepanematosis of the oral cavity.
-The causative agents of such diseases are the bacteria of the family Treponema or Fusobacterium.
-As a rule, the herpes virus, streptococci, staphylococci do not spread to the larynx due to stomatitis, although they may be present in it for another separate reason (an independent disease).
+Stomatitis can spread to the tonsils only in the case of a severe form of the disease, such types of inflammation belong to a serious category - fusotrepanematosis of the oral cavity.
+The causative agents of such diseases are bacteria of the Treponema or Fusobacterium family.
+As a rule, the herpes virus, streptococci, staphylococci do not spread to the larynx due to stomatitis, although they can be present in it for another separate reason (an independent disease).

 - Gingivostomatitis, Vincent's disease.